The Countdown Begins

 - Establish an action plan that will have you ready for your audits.
 Assign responsibilities and due dates to ensure you’re ready on time.

-- Don’t expect to wing it and do nothing in preparation for these changed standards, or you will fail your next audit and lose your certification.
+- Don’t expect to wing it and do nothing in preparation for these changed standards, or you could fail your next audit and lose your certification.
 Worst case if you aren’t ready in time, you may have to let your certification lapse and then become recertified at a later time when you’re ready.
 No one wants to hear that, but it is a reality for some who haven’t started.

 - If you still aren’t sure how to proceed, work with a consulting firm (like simpleQuE) with certified experts who can provide consulting, training and customized plan to guide you through the transition.